kevin-dong-nai-jia/OpenGC3/README.md

-# OpenGenCC <sup><sup>| OGC<sup>2</sup></sup></sup>
+# OpenGC<sup>3</sup>

-OpenGenCC is a collection consisting of a few essential containers (and their adaptors) for programming in C language.
+**OpenGC<sup>3</sup>** is a collection consisting of a few essential containers (and their adaptors) for programming in C language.
 Most of the functions are implemented as C preprocessor function-like macros strictly conforming to the C99+ standards, and therefore they perform better under many circumstances, since they're expanded at compile time and aggressively optimized by compilers.

 ## Containers